kirtanmgajjar/ZigWheelsAutomation/ZigWheels_Automation/readme.txt

 Screenshot folder will contain the screenshots for the failed tests.

-Test.xlsx file is the test summary report.
+Test.xlsx file is the test summary report in which the Test Case sheet is updated based on the the project run.

 pom.xml contains the dependencies required by the project.